What do you think of when you see the word natural on your dog’s treats? Do you picture:

 Healthy Dog Treats: Is It A Lost Cause?

-Don’t worry, there are some decent treats out there.
+Don’t worry, there are some good, safe treats out there.
 You just have to know what to look for.

 Look for shorter ingredients lists, with things that you can identify.
 Try to find treats with meat (with the animal identified) as the first ingredient.
 Or, when in doubt, make your own so you can pick and choose the ingredients that are safe.